In this section, the Design department provides an overview of the KS3 and KS4 curriculum and resources to aid revision and support progress.

 - Investigate – research into the user, previous designers, existing products and the impact of design on people and the environment.
 New and emerging technologies and their role in society.

-- Design - the students either are given a direct brief to design from or given a chosen problem to solve through design.
+- Design - the students are either given a direct brief to design from or given a chosen problem to solve through design.
 Designing includes drawing, sketching and modelling in both 2D and 3D forms.
 It is also an opportunity to use our various CAD system to model and design.

 - Make – all students are encouraged to make a product from the materials supplied by each area.
 This can take the form of metal, plastics, wood, textiles and all of the accompanying components to complete their product.